 If you injure yourself at work, you will likely want medical treatment immediately.
 Injuries can happen at any time.
 Sometimes, it takes a minor incident to hurt yourself at work.

 Other times, it can be a prelude to an injury that has been building up for a long time.
-Whatever the case, you should never attempt to heal an injury alone.
+Whatever the case, you should never attempt to heal a wound alone.

-If it’s a minor accident with a fall or a slip, it’s okay to take a few minutes to see if you’re okay before going to a doctor.
+If it’s a minor accident, it’s okay to take a few minutes to check before going to a doctor.
 However, if it’s something more serious, you should go to an urgent care center or hospital immediately.
-If you have a bone fracture, a cut that needs stitches, or a severe wound, you must get help immediately.
+If you have a bone fracture, a cut that needs stitches, or a severe wound, you must get help directly.

 #2: Talk to Your Employer As Soon As Possible

 You may need to take time off work for your injury to heal.
-If that’s the case, you must let your boss know as soon as possible.
+If that’s the case, you must inform your boss as soon as possible.
 You can do this by conversing with your supervisor.
-Let them know how long you will be out and when you expect to return to work.
+Tell them how long you will be out and when you expect to return to work.

 Your boss might be able to get some time off and some medical leave to get back on your feet and return to work sooner.
 If you don’t let your employer know as soon as you can, they may not be able to be as accommodating of your injury.